emilyolafson/lesion_predictions/README.md

 # Estimate structural disconnection
 ![nemo_pic](figures/NetworkModificationTool.png)
 The Network Modification Tool [NeMo 2.1](https://kuceyeski-wcm-web.s3.us-east-1.amazonaws.com/upload.html) can be used to estimate regional or pairwise change in connectivity (ChaCo) scores, given a binary lesion mask.

+## Contributing

+If you want to contribute to the project, please follow these guidelines:

+- Fork the repository
+- Create a new branch for your changes
+- Make your changes and commit them to your branch
+- Submit a pull request for your changes to be reviewed and merged